MicrosoftDocs/sql-docs/docs/connect/oledb/features/using-azure-active-directory.md

 > [!NOTE]
 > Using the following authentication modes with `DataTypeCompatibility` (or its corresponding property) set to `80` is **not** supported:
 >
-> - Microsoft Entra authentication using login ID and password
+> - Microsoft Entra authentication using username and password

 > - Microsoft Entra authentication using access token
 > - Microsoft Entra integrated authentication
 > - Microsoft Entra interactive authentication